mobile-michel/template4/README.md

+# Template 4a

-# Eleventy, Liquid, Pico & Blueprint with navbar
+## Eleventy, Liquid, Pico & Blueprint with navbar

 1. Installation
 2. Layout with global data